Liover Peguero Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.27 team ERA ranks 17th across all MLB pitching staffs.
+- The Cubs have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (141 total, 1.1 per game).
+- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (142 total, 1.1 per game).

-- In his last appearance on Saturday, the left-hander tossed six innings against the Kansas City Royals, giving up two earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, allowing one earned run while giving up five hits.

+- The 33-year-old has put up an ERA of 4.01, with 5.8 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.